Fast Bowler Naseem Shah Wins Media Attention In Australia - UrduPoint

 Azher Ali elaborated that it was his ability to bowl long spells of bowling and accuracy rather than the pace which paved the way for his selection.

-Naseem Shah, who had modeled his bowling style after former Australian fast bowler Shane Bond, tells that he had learnt a great deal from the cricket videos of Pakistani greats Waqar Younas, Wasim Akram and Shoaib Akhtar and wished to emulate their great feats.
+Naseem Shah, who had modeled his bowling style after former Australian fast bowler Shane Bond, tells that he had learnt a great deal from the cricket videos of Pakistani greats Waqar Younas, Wasim Akran and Shoaib Akhter and wished to emulate their great feats.

-Former Pakistan Head Coach Mickey Arthur saw Pakistan cricket's future in Naseem Shah while current Head Coach Misbah-ul-Haq on the recommendation of bowling coach has decided to provide him the opportunity to make his mark on the international platform.
+Former Pakistan Head Coach Mickey Arthur saw Pakistan cricket's future in Nassem Shah while current Head Coach and Misbah-ul-Haq on the recommendation of bowling coach Misbah-ul-Haq has decided to provide him the opportunity to make his mark on the international platform.